What substances are in PRIO?

 Go to the Endocrine Disruptor Lists External link.

 A global agreement to protect the ozone layer is governed by a convention under the United Nations Environment Program, UNEP.
 The Montreal Protocol, signed in 1987, contains binding agreements on the reduction of the use and production of various substances or groups of substances that deplete the ozone layer.
 The protocol is revised regularly.
 Following the 1999 amendment, the Montreal Protocol includes a timetable for the phasing out of eight ozone-depleting substances or groups of substances.
-The phasing out of substances that deplete the ozone layer is regulated in the EU via Regulation (EC) No 1005/2009 of the European Parliament and of the Council on substances that deplete the ozone layer.
+The phasing out of substances that deplete the ozone layer is regulated in the EU via Regulation (EU) No. 2024/590 of the European Parliament and of the Council on substances that deplete the ozone layer.
 After the 2017 addition, the so-called Kigali Addition on Fluorocarbons (HFCs), the Montreal Protocol also includes a timetable for phasing out HFCs, which are potent greenhouse gases and contribute to global warming.
-The use of fluorinated greenhouse gases is regulated within the EU via the F-gas regulation, Regulation (EU) No 517/2014.
+The use of fluorinated greenhouse gases is regulated within the EU via the F-gas regulation, Regulation (EU) nr 2024/573.

 Substances with reference PBT/vPvB assessments, ECHA are suspected PBT/vPvB substances which do not have a harmonised classification for PBT/vPvB according to CLP or concluded to be a PBT/vPvB substance in REACH or the Stockholm Convention.